 - Support Help Desk Team by providing instruction, documentation, technical information, and other assistance as needed.

-- Must be able to operate office equipment including but not limited to network copier, facsimile machine, postage meter, telephone system, digital camera, dolly, PA system.
+- Must be able to operate office equipment including but not limited to network copier, facsimile machine, postage meter, telephone system, digital camera, dolly.

 - Must be able to touch type.